OPaynterJones/OPaynterJones.github.io/suduko_solver_page.md

 ---
 <a href="./" style="color: black; text-decoration: underline;text-decoration-style: dotted;">Back</a>

+The repository with the all the code and some examples can be found [here](https://github.com/OPaynterJones/suduko_solver.git)

 # The fastest solver

 to my knowledge, the fastest solver for sudukos, of all calibers, is Tom Dillon's solver [**Tduko**](https://github.com/t-dillon/tdoku).
 As